 In this procedure, the surgeon makes an incision about 4 inches long in your groin and carefully removes the lymph nodes.
 This must be done with care because important muscles, nerves, and blood vessels run through this area.
 The nodes are then sent to a lab, where a pathologist looks at them under a microscope to see if they have cancer.

 Side effects of lymph node surgery: The groin lymph nodes normally help excess fluid drain out of the legs and back into the bloodstream.
 Removing many lymph nodes in an area can lead to problems with fluid drainage, causing abnormal swelling.
 This condition is called lymphedema.
 In the past, this was a common problem after treatment because the lymph nodes from groin areas on both sides were removed to check for cancer spread.
 Now fewer lymph nodes are usually removed, which lowers the chance that lymphedema will occur.
 Still, lymphedema can occur even when only one lymph node or the lymph nodes from only one groin area are removed.
-For more on this, see our document Understanding Lymphedema: For Cancers Other than Breast Cancer.
+For more on this, see Lymphedema.

 Other side effects can occur after lymph node surgery, and can include problems with wound healing, infection, and skin breakdown (necrosis).
 These are not common.